SeaGL/organization/meetings/2026/20260318-cross-comm.md

 Copy attendees list from above and format as:
 - NAME: sign-off
 -->
-- mattb: will get out before lights turn off...again
-- dina: confirmed on weekly meetings
-- sergio: next step to figure out color and chip design
-- alfredo: glad to make it, glad to see you all, glad the meeting is short
-- salt: thanks all

 ### Check that everyone is connected to everything (Calendar, Mailinglist, Matrix, Nextcloud, GitHub, Vikunja)